jjwithanr/obsidian_bible_study/docs/New Testament/1 John/1John2.md

 9/1/2021 - Jason Martinez shared bits of his heart at UHOP.
 Afterward, I got to chat with him.
 He told his story of how he ended up at USC and encouraged us with what the wisdom his hindsight offerred: What we think is so BIG now will become so small years down the road.
 My desire to be excellent in whatever career field I end up in, to lead a successful ministry with many people and evident fruit, or even my desire for an amazing wife and kids will pass away.
 The will of God may contain such things but God promises that doing the will of God in this moment lets me "build happiness on a basis which is secure, and which can never pass away."
 #jj

+#### v.18
+>Dear children, this is the last hour; and as you have heard that the antichrist is coming, even now many antichrists have come.
+This is how we know it is the last hour.

 #### v.20
->But you have an annointing from the Holy One, and all of you know the truth.
+>But you have an anointing from the Holy One, and all of you know the truth.

 Walker jokes around that NKJV says "you know all things." 😂